enasequence/read_docs/faq_locus_tags.rst

 hours later.
 Therefore, you will not immediately be able to submit your annotated assembly.

+A study can have multiple prefixes registered to it, but each prefix can only be registered to a single study.

 What Rules Should The Prefix Conform To?
 ----------------------------------------